node2faas/framework/README.md

 ### Node Applications conversor to Function as a Service (FaaS) Deployments.

+## Versions

+ - 0.0.1 - Initial Release

 ## Pre-Requisites

 To use this conversor you need to have an active account in some FaaS provider like Amazon AWS Lambda.

 ## Purpose

 This framework intend to help NodeJS developers to migrate from monolith model to function as a service (serverless) model.
 It parses the original code looking for exported functions and create a equivalent function on the provider.
 Instead of the original function is placed a restAPI request to FaaS.

 ## Workflow